Inventitech/strans/README.md

 How to Install
 ==============

-The easiest way to run `strans` is by installing it via flatpak:
+The easiest way to run `strans` is by installing it via flatpak.
+It assumes that you have the
+`sudo flatpak install flathub org.freedesktop.Sdk.Extension.dotnet//18.08` runtime installed on your system.

 After downloading the latest `strans.flatpak` from [releases](https://github.com/Inventitech/strans/releases), install it